 | Sampling | Server asks the client to request a model completion | A data-cleaning server requests a draft label explanation | The client keeps model access, review, and policy control; the server doesn't receive an API key.[7] |

-This matters because "MCP server" doesn't mean "passive tool catalog."
+An "MCP server" isn't always a passive tool catalog.
 A server that can ask for roots, sampling, or user input crosses additional trust boundaries.
 Expose only capabilities the host workflow needs, show the user meaningful consent where required, and record which capability produced each downstream observation.

 Now run the real protocol through the official Python SDK.
 The SDK's FastMCP server generates tool metadata from type hints and docstrings.
 A ClientSession initializes the connection, discovers the tool, and calls it.[9]